Ice Warrior: In spin-off media

-The Ice Warriors appear in several novels, including 1990's Mission to Magnus, an adaptation of a scrapped on-screen Ice Warrior serial, 1992's Transit, 1994's Legacy, 1996's GodEngine and Happy Endings, 1997's The Dying Days, and 2011's The Silent Stars Go By.
+The Ice Warriors appear in several novels, including 1990's Mission to Magnus, an adaptation of a scrapped on-screen Ice Warrior serial; 1992's Transit; 1994's Legacy; 1996's GodEngine and Happy Endings; 1997's The Dying Days; and 2011's The Silent Stars Go By.
 In comics, the species appear in the strips Deathworld (1980), where they fight the Cybermen; 4-Dimensional Vistas (1983), which sees the Fifth Doctor combatting the Ice Warriors and the Meddling Monk; and the Seventh Doctor strip A Cold Day in Hell (1987–1988).
 An Ice Warrior named Harma appears in the comic strip Star Tigers as an ally of Abslom Daak.
 The Ice Warriors appear in several audio dramas published by Big Finish Productions, including Red Dawn (2000), Frozen Time (2007), The Bride of Peladon (2008), The Judgement of Isskar (2009), Deimos (2010), The Resurrection of Mars (2010), Lords of the Red Planet (2013), and Cold Vengeance (2017).

+Many of these spin-off appearances have been described by author Ivan Phillips as an example of a creature in the series that takes mysteries presented on-screen that were subsequently expanded upon in spin-off material.
+Stories such as these expanded on concepts not elaborated upon in their on-screen stories, such as the nature of the Ice Warriors as cyborgs and the origin of the species and its ruling class.'

 An Ice Warrior named Ssard acts as a companion of the Eighth Doctor in spin-off media.
 First appearing in Radio Times comic strips, Ssard joins the Doctor after helping him deal with a treacherous Ice Warrior leader.
-Ssard becomes close with the Doctor's companion Stacy Townsend, and in the 1998 novel Placebo Effect they leave the Doctor to get married.
+Ssard becomes close with the Doctor's companion Stacy Townsend, and in the 1998 novel Placebo Effect, they leave the Doctor to get married.